Published on

 Some issues I've encountered

-• The laptop wont boot if I swap the position of the RAM installment.
+• The laptop won't boot if I swap the position of the RAM installment.
 I had this arrangement initially; top = old, bottom = new.
 Solution: Swapped the position, it boots.
-The reasons is unclear.
+The reason is unclear.

-• Before the new RAM arrives, I attempted to install the Ubuntu first.
-But the installer stuck and not responsive.
-I even tried to use Ubuntu Safe Graphics mode, the responsiveness improves, but the screen freezes multiple times.
-Perhaps to 2GB RAM is too little for the installer to run smoothly.
+• Before the new RAM arrived, I attempted to install Ubuntu first.
+But the installer got stuck and was not responsive.
+I even tried to use Ubuntu Safe Graphics mode, the responsiveness improved, but the screen froze multiple times.
+Perhaps 2GB RAM is too little for the installer to run smoothly.
 Solution: Wait patiently for the new RAM to arrive.